PMFlow/FlowBenchmark/README.md

 3. C++ and Matlab codes used to construct coefficients and source terms

 ## Numerical Coefficients
-C codes used to compute the numerical coefficients of the analytical coefficients an source functions
+C codes used to compute the numerical coefficients of the analytical coefficients and source functions

 ##